-- assistance for absentee ballot request return, absentee ballot marking and completion, and absentee ballot submission; - v.
+- ii.
 N.C.
-Gen. Stat. § 163-231(a) as amended by HB 1169, imposing the witness certification requirement; - vi.
+Gen. Stat. § 163-230.2(c), (e), and (e1), imposing restrictions on absentee ballot request assistance; - iii.
 N.C.
-Gen. Stat. § 163-227.6(c), requiring uniform hours in precincts; and - vii.
+Gen. Stat. § 163-231(a), imposing the double-witness certification requirement; - iv.
 N.C.
-Gen. Stat. § 163-42(b) as amended by HB 1169, requiring poll workers to come from the county in which they serve. - (i) Preliminarily and permanently enjoin Defendants from violating Plaintiffs' constitutional and federal statutory rights with respect to any election in the state during the COVID-19 pandemic. - (j) Order the SBE Defendants to extend the voter registration deadline in N.C.
-Gen. Stat. §§ 163-82.6(d) and 163-82.20(g), (h), until 5:00pm on the last Saturday of early voting and the DOT and DHHS Defendants to process voter registrations online and received in their offices up until and including 5:00pm on the last Saturday of early voting during the COVID-19 pandemic. - (k) Order Defendants to implement measures to ensure eligible North Carolinians are able to vote absentee by mail, with respect to any election in the state during the COVID-19 pandemic, including: - i.
-Expanding voter registration via online portals available through DHHS services; - ii.
+Gen. Stat. § 163-227.6(c), requiring uniform hours in precincts; and - v.
+N.C.
+Gen. Stat. § 163-42(b), requiring a majority of poll workers to come from the precinct in which they serve. - (e) Preliminarily and permanently enjoin Defendants from violating Plaintiffs' constitutional and federal statutory rights with respect to any election in the state during the COVID-19 pandemic. - (f) Order the SBE Defendants to extend the voter registration deadline in N.C.
+Gen. Stat. §§ 163-82.6(d) and 163-82.20(g), (h), until 5:00pm on the last Saturday of early voting and the DOT and DHHS Defendants to process voter registrations online and received in their offices up until and including 5:00pm on the last Saturday of early voting. - (g) Order Defendants to implement measures to ensure eligible North Carolinians are able to vote absentee by mail, with respect to any election in the state during the COVID-19 pandemic, including: - Expanding voter registration via online portals available through DHHS services; - ii.
 Establishing contactless drop boxes for absentee ballots; - iii.
-Establishing a mechanism for requesting absentee ballots by phone;
+Establishing mechanisms for requesting absentee ballots by phone, email, and online;

 - iv.
-Permitting election officials to accept any proof of residency document acceptable under the Help America Vote Act (HAVA) as acceptable forms of identification with absentee ballot requests; - v.
-Establishing mechanisms to cure deficient absentee ballot requests and absentee ballots; - vi.
-Permitting mail-in absentee voters to cast a downloadable Federal Write-in Absentee Ballot ("FWAB"), if their timely-requested absentee ballot does not arrive in sufficient time to ensure the ballot will be counted; - vii.
-Establishing a more accessible, centralized way in which voters and advocates can monitor precinct consolidation; and - viii.
-Permitting voters who for reason of blindness, disability, or an inability to read or write, require assistance to return an absentee ballot request form, mark and complete an absentee ballot, and/or submit an absentee ballot, to obtain assistance from anyone who is not their employer or union representative. - (l) Order Defendants to implement a remedial plan to educate voters regarding their options to register to vote and obtain and cast a ballot. - (m) Retain jurisdiction to monitor Defendants' compliance with this Court's judgment; - (n) Grant Plaintiffs their reasonable costs and attorneys' fees incurred in bringing this action pursuant to 42 U.S.C. § 1988, 28 U.S.C. § 1920, and as otherwise permitted by law; and

-(o) Grant such other relief as this Court deems just and proper.
+Establishing mechanisms to cure deficient absentee ballot requests and absentee ballots; - v.
+Establishing a mechanism for accepting FWAB ballots; and - vi.
+Establishing a more accessible, centralized way in which voters and advocates can monitor precinct consolidation. - (h) Order the SBE Defendants to permit mail-in absentee voters to cast a downloadable Federal Write-in Absentee Ballot ("FWAB"), if and only if their timely-requested absentee ballot has not arrived in time for the voter to timely cast that ballot so that it will be counted; - (i) Order Defendants to implement a remedial plan to educate voters regarding their options to register to vote, and obtain and cast a ballot. - (j) Retain jurisdiction to monitor Defendants' compliance with this Court's judgment; - (k) Grant Plaintiffs their reasonable costs and attorneys' fees incurred in bringing this action pursuant to 42 U.S.C. § 1988, 28 U.S.C. § 1920, and as otherwise permitted by law; and - (1) Grant such other relief as this Court deems just and proper.